kellpossible/commodity/README.md

 # Commodity

-A library for representing commodities/currencies in Rust.
+A library for representing commodities/currencies in Rust, with values backed by the [rust_decimal](https://crates.io/crates/rust_decimal) library.

 ## Optional Features